Gamengday/JADB/index.md

  1. Run "r!ticket setup" to setup the ticket system. *(Optional)*
  1. Run "r!xp new" to add yourself, and first enable XP, adding new users is just as easy with "r!xp new [user]"! *(Optional)*
  1. To clear core settings, run "r!settings clear".

+### **NEW COMMAND**
+New command has been added!
+Captcha verifying is here!
+Setup is somewhat easy if you follow these instructions!
+1. Run "r!settings clear" *
+1. Run "r!settings setup" *
+1. Run "r!cg setup"
+After that, you are ready to go!
+People can verify using "r!verify"
+* = Only do this if you have previously set the bot up.

 ### **Commands**
 #### XP Commands: